Large Language Models Hallucination: A Comprehensive Survey: Hallucination Detection

 \subsection{Self-Consistency-based Detection}

-Self-consistency is an unsupervised technique that improves the reasoning abilities of LLMs by generating several responses to a single prompt and assessing their internal consistency.
+Self-consistency is an unsupervised technique that improves LLMs' reasoning by generating multiple responses to a single prompt and assessing their internal consistency.
 Self-consistency does not require ground truth references, making it useful in open-ended and low-resource settings.
 Self-consistency-based techniques can be categorized into answer and question-based methods.
 Answer-based methods generate multiple answers to the same query using varied decoding hyperparameters, such as temperature and top-k.
 It then evaluates the model’s consistency across these responses.
 Question-based methods, on the other hand, generate answers to paraphrased versions of the same question and assess the model’s consistency across these different phrasings.
 Figure \ref{fig:consistency} illustrates the difference between answer and question-based self-consistency hallucination detection.